ypapax/quiz/README.md

 ```

 ## Algorithm
-1. Since we want the biggest compound word sort all the words by length - biggest goes first
+1. Since we want the biggest compound word, sort all the words by length - biggest goes first
-2. For each word starting from the first (biggest) find other words which first word contains and put this sub words to subWords slice.
+2. For each word starting from the first (biggest), find other words which first word contains and put this sub words to `subWords` slice.
 ```
   for _, compoundWordCandidate := range sortedWords {
     var subWords []string